3 Ways to Beat The Summer Slide Without an Uphill Battle

 Most parents don’t state the underlying reason so frankly, but this scene is one that will repeat itself again and again throughout the summer at libraries across the country.
 And for good reason!
 For years, we’ve heard about research showing that reading ability and other academic skills can be lost without practice over the summer months.
 Forebodingly known as “the summer slide,” it makes perfect sense why an encouraging grown-up would find themselves in the library seeking “something” for their kid to read during the school break.

-Sign the petition to vote for libraries!
+Sign the pledge to vote for libraries!

 But what about our shrugging tween?
 What motivates her or any other reluctant reader to pick up a book?
 What makes them actually want to read for the recommended 20 minutes a day that can help prevent learning loss?